mattjw/scraps/IDE-Key-Bindings/README.md

+# Keybindings

-Notes on keybindings.
-Serves a few purposes:
+This doc serves a few purposes:

 - A cheat sheet for useful commands
 - Instructions on normalising keybindings across different editors
 - Premade configuration files for keymaps

 ## General settings for each editor